From Appalachian State University Policy Manual

 - Are there injuries or deaths?
 Have the injured been sent to the hospital and have there been any reports on their condition?
 If there are fatalities, how did they occur?
 (In this instance, the emphasis must be on specifics.)

 - Have the families of the injured or dead been notified?
-(Someone, preferably from the Student Development Office, should be sent to assist families in setting up waiting areas where they can stay in touch.)
+(Someone, preferably from the Student Affairs Office, should be sent to assist families in setting up waiting areas where they can stay in touch.)

 - When will the situation be cleared up?